 In recent years, however, scientists have become increasingly interested in attempting to understand just how various weather extremes and changing patterns affect our health.
 Many experts say that weather does account for some adverse health symptoms.

 WebMD talked to experts to learn just what is known about weather's role on our health...

 That reaction is how the doctor can tell you're allergic to something.
 When you have an allergy, your immune system will make antibodies and set off chemicals to fight off the trigger.

 The steps vary depending on what type of test you're having.
 There are three main ways to get allergens to react with your skin.

 Scratch test, also known as a puncture or prick test: First, your doctor or nurse will look at the skin on your forearm or back and clean it with alcohol.
 They'll mark and label areas on your skin with a pen.
 Then they'll place a drop of a potential allergen on each of those spots.
 Next, they'll prick the outer layer of your skin to let the allergen in.
 (It's not a shot, and it won't make you bleed.)

 Intradermal test: After they look at and clean your skin, the doctor or nurse will inject a small amount of allergen just under your skin.

 Patch test: Your doctor could put an allergen on a patch and then stick that on your arm or back.

-If you're having an allergy skin test, plan to spend about an hour for the entire appointment.
-For the scratch and intradermal skin tests, the allergen placement part of the test takes about 5 to 10 minutes.
-Then you will have to wait about 15 minutes to see how your skin reacts.
+Plan for an hour-long appointment.
+The pricking part of scratch and intradermal tests takes about 5 to 10 minutes.
+Then you'll wait about 15 minutes to see how your skin reacts.